tytydraco/yessleep/out/Something_Outside_The_Kitchen_Window_is_Watching_Me_Part_Three.md

 *"I know... this all looks crazy."*

 Brushing her hair back with her fingers, she looked around the mess she's caused on her dad's dining table. *"But growing up, I've seen what people in power would do to those that are weaker than them.
-My Mom fought for the truth, she... she fought for the Gonzales' family all those years ago, she knew Josephine Gonzales—they were friends.
+My Mom fought for the truth, she... she fought for the Gonzales' family all those years ago, she knew Josephine—they were friends.
 My parents lived in this apartment for years.
 I told my father to move out years ago, especially after Mom had passed, but he... he just couldn't let go.
 Not of the apartment—but of her."*

 A sad sigh escaped her lips as she sank into a dining chair, avoiding my gaze.
 She seemed deep in thought, silently wrestling with emotions she hadn't fully processed.